Tanic Interior Design Agency - Logo

 Cutthroat competition has given way to the appearance of select-service hotels, a new hybrid approach.
 While there may not be a lot of difference in profitability between limited and select services, the establishment costs are the real attraction, giving investors the ability to launch a hospitality service business, at a much more affordable investment point.

 More and more hotels are investing in their services and expanding their offer, turning hospitality into a very competitive industry.
 Hotels are very interested in offering as many facilities as possible, creating the best possible offer to attract customers and potential walk-ins.
-As such, it is essential that potential investors and entrepreneurs are familiar with what can be done and empowered with the knowledge to make the best decision.

 Yaiza Martinez